Postgres

 Advanced Postgres Features in R2R

-R2R leverages several advanced PostgreSQL features to provide powerful search and retrieval capabilities:
+R2R leverages several advanced Postgres features to provide powerful search and retrieval capabilities:

 pgvector Extension